 Pros of Renting to College Students

-• Easy screening: Easy screening of college students with their GPA and SAT scores information than renting to someone without employment verification or rental history.
+- Easy screening: Tenant screening process for college students becomes easy with their GPA and SAT scores information than screening someone without employment verification or rental history.

-• High Demand: If rental units are near college or university areas, are very high in demand.
-With each new academic year, there is a consistent flow of students who will look for housing.
-It will give a landlord more negotiating power.
+- High Demand: Student rentals have very high demand near college or university areas.
+With each new academic year, there is a consistent flow of students looking for housing or accommodation.
+It will give you more negotiating power.

-• Predictable Tenancy: College students as tenants are more predictable.
-The landlord can generally predict when tenants will move out and in because of college cyclical semesters.
+- Predictable Tenancy: College students as tenants are more predictable.
+You can generally predict when they will move in and out because of college cyclical semesters.

 Cons of renting to college students

-• No Rental or Credit History: Most college students do not have a credit score or rental history because it’s not uncommon to say they are likely renting for the first time.
-Which might give landlords a headache as to whether they are worthy of renting.
+- No Rental or Credit History: Most college students do not have a credit score or rental history because it’s not uncommon that they are renting for the first time.
+It could give you a headache while deciding whether they are worth of renting.

-• Poor Money Management: As college students are young and inexperienced, they do not know how to manage money properly as they often tend to socialize like nights out and parties which quickly empty their wallet or bank account.
+- Poor Money Management: College students are young and inexperienced so they don’t know how to manage money properly as they often prefer to socialize (like nights out and parties), which quickly empties their wallet or bank account.
 Thus, they often fall behind on their rent.

-• Local Regulations: Some states have a law, that landlords need to submit prior notice to the local authority to get permission to rent to college students as it is a safety regulation kept in place to protect students living in high occupancy areas.
+- Local Regulations: Some states have local zoning laws that require landlords to submit prior notice to the local authority to get permission to rent to college students.
+It is a safety regulation designed to manage safety, noise levels, and population density in high occupancy areas.

 Steps to Mitigate Risk for Renting to Students

-Here are a few things to mitigate the risks and find responsible tenants for the rental unit:
+Here are a few things to mitigate the risks and find responsible tenants for your rental unit:

-• Screen Tenants Carefully: Students are first-timers and need roommates to share fair rent per person.
-Thus, landlords need to check each of their backgrounds from professors and employers and let each of them sign the lease.
+- Screen Tenants Carefully: Students are first-timers and need roommates to share fair rent per person.
+Thus, you need to check each of their backgrounds from their references such as professors and employers and let each of them sign the lease.

-• Requirement of Co-signers: While college students do not have a credit and rental history, the landlord must ask for a co-signer or guarantor which gives them relief from future trouble like falling behind on rent and normal wear and tear.
+- Requirement of Co-signers: As college students do not have a credit and rental history, you must ask for a co-signer or guarantor in order to get relief from future trouble like falling behind on rent and normal wear and tear.

-• Specific Clauses: Landlords should be very specific on their lease clauses like noise levels, guest visits policy, pets policy, and maintenance.
+- Specific Clauses: You should be very specific on your lease clauses like noise levels, guest visits policy, pets policy, and maintenance.
 And you can also include the strict late payment policy.

-• Periodic or Regular Inspections: Periodic or regular inspections are very essential for landlords as they help them keep tabs on their property.
-It helps them to identify property damages and other problems, which help them to solve these issues early.
+- Periodic or Regular Inspections: Periodic or regular property inspections are very essential as they help you keep tabs on your property.
+It helps you to identify property damages and other problems, and solve those issues early.

 What Amenities College Students Look For?

-Understanding college students is very simple, they do not have many expectations while renting, they just look for a few amenities on their rental.
+Understanding college students is very simple, they do not have many expectations while renting.
+They just look for a few amenities on their rental.
+So, if you can satisfy their housing requirements, you can attract responsible student renters looking to live off-campus.

 Here are a few key amenities, they look for:

-• Proximity to College: This is the top priority for the students while looking for a rental.
-Because they often spend their time on their studies, part-time jobs, and social gatherings or extracurricular activities.
+- Proximity to College: This is the top priority for the students while looking for a rental.
+As they often spend their time on studies, part-time jobs, and social gatherings or extracurricular activities, they try to find accommodation in their college town.

-• Affordability: As college students do not have much money, they often look for affordable units and roommates to share the rent.
-So, a landlord needs to set the price for their rental unit at a fair market price, which should be affordable to student renters.
+- Affordability: As college students do not have much money, they often look for affordable housings and roommates to share the rent.
+So, you need to set your rental unit at a fair market price affordable to student renters.

 Can Landlords Refuse to Rent to College Students?